aurbroszniowski/HtmlAssertjs/README.md

 - inside this &lt;p>, a &lt;span> tag.

-HtmlAssert.js is the answer to this problem by providing an easy API that will let you write such assertions.
+HtmlAssertjs is the answer to this problem by providing an easy API that will let you write such assertions.

-HtmlAssert.js uses a DSL based interface, using methods chaining, in order to allow to write tests that are as explicit as possible.
+HtmlAssertjs uses a DSL based interface, using methods chaining, in order to allow to write tests that are as explicit as possible.
 Testing the above HTML code would be done like this :

     htmlassert.that("it tests a passing div", htmlToTest.contains.div("id", "someid").p("class","someClass").span());